 Is There Any Exercise That Should Be Avoided During Periods?

 “Are there any exercises that should be avoided?”, asked Sana who was still worried.

 “Even though yoga is a very effective exercise during periods, some yoga poses should be avoided at all costs,” states Dr Anita.
 “Inverted yoga poses like headstands, shoulder stands and plough pose are the ones you need to avoid.
 These lead to heavy menstrual flow.”

 According to Dr Anita, there is no reason to not follow your regular exercise routine while on period.
 “You can do the same things that you do on every other day.”

 “That said, if you are feeling particularly uncomfortable, there is no need to push yourself.
 Sometimes laying low and resting is all your body needs to charge up and get you in good spirits.”

 This discussion helped Sana and her daughter clear their doubts and they decided to continue Shipra’s usual exercise routine even during periods.

 Have more questions on exercise during periods?
 Leave us a comment below and we’ll get right back to you.

-If you wish to seek an expert advise regarding your condition from our gynecologists, Please call on +91 9871001458 to schedule a consultation.
+If you wish to seek an expert advise regarding your condition from our gynecologists, please call on +91 9871001458 to schedule a consultation.
 Our hospital in located in South Delhi and we offer in-person as well as online/tele-consultations.

 This article has been written with Dr. Anita Sabherwal Anand, Consultant, Obstetrician-Gynecologist at Sitaram Bhartia Hospital in South Delhi.
 Dr. Anita is a highly qualified gynecologist with 20+ years of experience who is trusted by low-risk and high-risk mothers alike for her guidance on having a healthy pregnancy and delivery.